sendgrid/docs/source/Integrate/Tutorials/Zapier/sending_from_google_sheet_rows.md

   show: true
 ---

-#Sending SendGrid emails from new Google Sheets rows

 If you want to automatically send emails through your SendGrid when you update your Google Sheets spreadsheets, you can do that using [Zapier](http://zapier.com).

 You will need: